-In this scenario, a follow-up appointment must be arranged around the time the patient would be in a position to make a decision.
+In this scenario, a follow-up appointment must be arranged around the time the patient would be able to make a decision.
 A new RTT clock should start from the date of the decision to admit if the patient decides to proceed with surgery.